 As children move into Key stage 1 (Year 1), they continue to learn to read and spell, using phonics.
-Children enjoy a wider range of activities now, as well as Read Write Inc teaching.
-This takes place in small teaching groups each morning for 20 -25 minutes, before the main literacy session.
+Children enjoy a wide range of activities.
+This takes place in small teaching groups each morning for 20 minutes, before the main English session.

-They then work with their own class teachers and assistants during a literacy hour, where they enjoy sharing a range of texts, and using these to inform and improve their own writing.
+They then work with their own class teachers and assistants during a sessions, where they enjoy sharing a range of texts, and using these to inform and improve their own writing.

 Key Stage 2

 At St. Wilfrid’s our aim is to provide a rich English curriculum across Key Stage 2, where children encounter a range of whole texts, reading these with confidence, engaging and responding to narrative and using their knowledge of these to influence and inform their skills as writers.

 In spelling and decoding activities across Key Stage 2, the Sounds Write approach is used to trigger prior knowledge, and apply this to tackling longer or tricky words and spellings.

 Children who need further support with phonics benefit from carefully planned interventions, delivered one to one or within smaller groups, at their level, to help to narrow any gaps in their learning.